Track Communication Flow In Your Company Using Organizational Network Analysis

 Much of the recent attention to ONA is the result of new technology that allows passive tracking of the relationships between employees.
 This article will examine passive tracking and the issues associated with it, but will give more focus to active tracking—the process of identifying organizational networks through responses to survey questions.

-ONA can identify the movers and shakers in your organization, but a good employee experience helps to create them.
-Learn how to improve the experience for every employee with our free Employee Experience Playbook.
+Learn how to use survey question responses to see what matters and improve the experience for every employee with our free Employee Experience Playbook.

 What is organizational network analysis?